Manager effectiveness has a direct impact on organizational success. Explore the best practices to measure, promote and improve manager effectiveness.

-“People leave managers, not companies”, is a famous quote by Marcus Buckingham that almost all professionals across the globe have heard or experienced.
+you must have come across this famous quote by Marcus Buckingham at least once in your professional life.
 Even a study by Gallup corroborates the idea that 50% of employees cite a bad manager as the top reason to quit their jobs.
 This clearly indicates that managers play a pivotal role in ensuring a positive employee experience resulting in better performance and productivity.
 Invariably, promoting manager effectiveness at work has become a top priority for all organizations.
-Through the course of this blog, we will answer all questions you might have about manager effectiveness, the best practices, common pitfalls and much more.
+Through the course of this article, we will answer all questions you might have about manager effectiveness, the best practices, common pitfalls and much more.

 Table of Contents

 You can understand manager effectiveness as a term that is dynamic and can have different connotations for different professionals.
 Put simply, manager effectiveness entails the ability of a manager to successfully achieve organizational goals while balancing employee expectations.
 The concept goes beyond manager efficiency, where only the inputs and outputs are concerned.
 Rather its importance lies in ensuring that in addition to the work being done efficiently, there is progress for both the individual and the organization at large.
 Effective managers are able to better lead their teams, add efficiency to the work and drive organizations to create impact.

 Before jumping on to the ways to gauge and subsequently improve manager effectiveness, let’s quickly reflect on the top reasons why manager effectiveness is essential for organizational success.

 Effective managers have the potential to motivate, engage and inspire their team members in a way that augments their performance.
 According to a study by Gallup, managers account for at least 70% of the variance in employee engagement scores across business units.
 Therefore, effective managers facilitate employee experience leading to attracting and retaining the best talent.